simonstanley/career-breaking/_posts/2023-04-17-South_to_North.md

 The route I had planned was through the Cairngorms.
 For those that don't know, which included me up until a couple of weeks before leaving, the Cairngorms is a mountain range in east Scotland where skiing takes place.
 I'd planned this route solely on the basis that looking at satellite imagery, it looked wild.
 If I'm going to cycle through Scotland, I want to see the rugged landscapes it's famous for, with free reign to stop and camp wherever I like.
 When I was informed it would perhaps be tough going, especially for a first timer fresh from the office chair, I sort of flinched.
 But, following the well received wisdom from a colleague, "You'll be alright.
 It'll be hard but you'll adapt", a very apt statement for the ethos of the whole year, I held firm to my plans...
 That was until my first night's "sleep".

 The campsite was at no significant altitude, but a clear sky left the temperature to drop over night.
 I had justified not splashing out on a fancy sleeping bag by bringing thermals (and other layers) with me.
 Super sleepy after my lovely Pot Noddle, I wrapped myself up and tucked myself in at 9pm.

 I must say, I woke up really rather refreshed.
 The first thing I noticed though was the cold.
 It seemed for all my layers, the body heat had found a way to leak away from me.
 I winced open an eye to see it was still dark.
 No bother I thought, I felt rested and I'm quite happy to head off for a nice early start.
 I fumbled around for my phone to check the time, 10pm...
 Oh.
 I'd slept a measley one hour and was now very awake, and very cold.
 Needless to say it was a long night.
 I concluded somewhere in the early hours that perhaps continuing this up into the snowy peaks of the Cairngorms was a bad idea.
 There was a clear alternative route round the coast, through Dundee and Aberdeen, that seemed if nothing else, safer, and I knew my parents would be on board.
 In the back of my mind I clocked that this was the route Rouven had planned.

 I'd given my 160ish mile journey a schedule of four days.
 Any cyclist will tell you, forty miles a day is very leisurely.
 As the tent warmed up in the morning sunshine I got my best sleep, comforted by the time buffer I'd given myself.
 There was no rush.
 I continued the slow pace with the morning duties; cinnamon porridge for breakfast, followed by a green tea and a nice poo.
 I made my way down to the "camper's bothy", one of those standalone offices you see on building sites, to stick my phone on charge.
 On my return I clocked Rouven beginning to pack up.
 We acknowledged each other with another exchange of friendly waves.
 Carrying on, I washed myself, washed the dishes, and began thinking about packing up my own bits, all at the deliberately slow pace one should expect when on holiday.

 By the time I got to packing up the bike, I couldn't help notice Rouven was still working at it himself.
 It seemed his little one man tent was some distant cousin of the TARDIS.
 Again and again he would crouch down and disappear into it, then reverse back out, dragging yet another bag brimming with equipment, where was it all coming from?
 It was clear he knew what he was doing, strategically placing items on the ground ready for loading in a well rehearsed order.
 We had spoken the evening before about his many prior bike packing trips around Europe, but this was the moment I realised he was a pro.
 As I stuffed my bits and bobs into the spaces I could find it became apparent we would be ready at the same time.
 Again my introvert nature kicked in at the prospect of us cycling in tandem, but it being 11am by now, and unable to simply stop packing and stand around.
 I let nature take its course.
 And of course, the stars aligned.
 We looked across to each other as we both clipped in our helmets in perfect synchronicity.

 I knew full well we were taking the same route now, and at the very least there would be an awkward conversation coming.
 But once again I pushed back against my gravitation towards solitude and leaned into what fate was passing my way.

 "Morning Rouven.
 I've actually decided to take the same route as you now, fancy joining forces?"

 "Yes, zat vood be very well"

 I hate to admit it but there was a straw that broke the camel's back in me deciding to ask.
 Phone battery is a precious resource out in the barren wilderness, and my phone was my navigation device.

 "Do you have the route mapped out?"
-I asked,
+I asked.

-"Yes, I have synced my Komoot account to zee Garmin and all iz vedy" I stared blankly for a second wondering whether to ask for some elaboration, but concluded the 'Yes' was enough for me.
+"Yes, I have synced my Komoot account to zee Garmin and all iz vedy".

+I stared blankly for a second wondering whether to ask for some elaboration, but concluded the 'Yes' was enough for me.
 "Great, I'll follow you" I said, switching my phone to airplane mode and storing it away.

 As soon as we set off I knew I'd made the right decision.
 Rouven set a pace which I now would argue strongly is the correct way to bike pack...
 Slooooowwww.
 Left to my own devices, like the previous day, I would push myself to maximum capacity at every turn, driven by the un-shiftable desire to arrive.
 Life's a journey, not a destination, a classic piece of wisdom I expect most would agree with, but putting it into practice is actually quite hard.
 The drive to finish something is a big part of the drive to do anything in the first place, right?
 I'm not entirely sure Rouven's pace was motivated by this wisdom though, rather, it was simply his pace.
 His smaller stature, his fully loaded bike, and as I now discovered, his lack of acquaintance with hills, meant he naturally travelled with patience.

 I soon discovered he was also a cautious fellow.
 As I pedaled steadily in his wake, I was the recipient of regular updates from the road ahead.

 "Pothole" he would call, the pothole clear as day.

 "Car up ahead", he'd shout, the car coming towards us, clear as day.

 "Incline up ahead, 5 percent", the slope up ahead, clear as day.

 At each passing car he would stop dead on the verge and wave it past.
 Fair enough for the narrower roads, but when I say you could get a bus through that, I'm not joking.
 Every single junction was clearly indicated with an sturdy outstretched arm, long before we reached the junction and regardless of the presence of cars.
 We were following a designated cycle route (route 1 of the national cycle network which runs from Dover to Tain), that took us through barren tracks with no one in sight for miles, but this had no baring on the conviction and structure of that outstretched arm.